west africa

 Soussou : Guinè Fare à Conakry

-La danse des femmes, appelée Guinè Fare est une danse traditionnelle du groupe ethnique Sussu en Guinée.
+La danse des femmes, appelée Guinè Fare est une danse traditionnelle du groupe ethnique Soussou en Guinée.
 Ces rythmes sont joués avec des balafons, tambours boté et djembé.

 Contributor and description: